 (a) A brief description of the site.

 (b) The method or methods used to comply with the standard, or alternative procedures to be used.

 (B) Any changes in the information provided for paragraph (A) of this rule by any existing source shall be provided to the director, postmarked or delivered, within thirty days after the change.

 (C) All owners and operators of sources except roadways, demolition and renovation, spraying, and insulating materials shall comply with this paragraph.
-In addition to the information required in paragraph (A) of this rule, the owner or operator of each existing source or each new source which had an initial start up before the effective date of this rule shall provide the following information in writing to the director within ninety days after the effective date of this rule.
-The information described in this rule must be reported using the format provided in 40 CFR Part 61, Appendix A:
+In addition to the information required in paragraph (A) of this rule, the owner or operator of each existing source or each new source which had an initial start up before November 18, 2002 shall provide the following information in writing to the director by February 18, 2003 .
+The following information described in this rule shall be reported using the format provided in 40 CFR Part 61, Appendix A: